 ANL11-A2 reactor: multigroup Neutron Diffusion

-This notebooks implements the generation of the snapshots arising from the ANL11-A2 reactor (2D) from the Argonne Code Center - Supplement 2.
+Aim of this notebook: generate the parametric snapshots for the ANL11-A2 reactor (2D) from the Argonne Code Center - Supplement 2.

 [1]: